-Another benefit Zoom has is that it supports Zapier, which supports pairing Zoom with over 4000 apps.
-So, in total, you have so many apps to connect with Zoom.
+Another benefit of Zoom is that it supports Zapier, connecting Zoom with over 4000 apps.
+In total, you have so many apps to connect with Zoom.

-Of course, both are free, but to extend features, you will need a paid subscription.
-The free plan of StreamYard offers the above plans with:
+Both are free, but you will need a paid subscription to extend features.
+The Free plan of StreamYard offers the following plans:

 - One platform streaming at a time

-- Six users (10 can be added, but only six can be displayed on the screen)
+- Six users (10 can be added, but six can be displayed on the screen)